code-finesse/0.1-template/README.md

 * Superusers should have this permission to do that

 ## How To Navigate (if necessary)
-Simple explanation of how to navigate the project folders
+Simple explanation of how to navigate the project folders (if not already explained in the project's README.md)